stryker-mutator/stryker-js/docs/incremental.md

 StrykerJS stores the previous result in a "reports/stryker-incremental.json" file (determined by the [--incrementalFile](./configuration.md#incrementalfile-string) option).
 The next time StrykerJS runs, it will read this JSON file and try to reuse as much of it as possible.

+The incremental file also stores the `projectRoot` of the run that produced it.
+When that root differs from your current working directory, StrykerJS rebases incremental file entries to the current directory before diffing, so reuse still works when invocation context changes.

 When mutation timing diagnostics are enabled (`STRYKER_MUTATION_TEST_TIMINGS=1`), reused mutant results also keep their `executedTests` timing payloads from the incremental file.

 Reuse is possible when: